Surrey on Main

 A material palette reduced to absolute simplicity

-Employing a modern, minimalistic design aesthetic, we’ve used board-formed concrete along the ground level, white paneling with contracting black steel and metal trim above.
+Employing a modern, minimalistic design aesthetic, we’ve used board-formed concrete along the ground level, white paneling with contrasting black steel and metal trim above.
 Warm cedar envelops the underside of the soffits above and down the main entrances of the retail and residential lobby.